dotnet/roslyn/docs/features/interceptors.md

 ## Summary
 [summary]: #summary

-*Interceptors* are an experimental compiler feature.
+*Interceptors* are an experimental compiler feature planned to ship in .NET 8.
+The feature may be subject to breaking changes or removal in a future release.

 An *interceptor* is a method which can declaratively substitute a call to an *interceptable* method with a call to itself at compile time.
 This substitution occurs by having the interceptor declare the source locations of the calls that it intercepts.
 This provides a limited facility to change the semantics of existing code by adding new code to a compilation (e.g. in a source generator).